Khushalgogia/Titanic-Spaceship-Project/README.md

 3. **Provide Insights**: Gain insights into the characteristics of passengers who were affected by the anomaly.
 Understand if certain demographics or factors played a role in their transportation.

-## Data Source

-The dataset for this project was obtained from [source_name](link_to_source).
-It contains information about the passengers on Spaceship Titanic, including their personal details, ticket information, and fate after the collision.

 ## Data Preprocessing